Every year students ask me the same question:

 7. Share an essay on any topic of your choice.
 It can be one you’ve already written, one that responds to a different prompt, or one of your own design.

-Are you ready to start drafting?
-If you are a member of the Class of 2020, your time to start drafting is now!
+Remember that it’s always better to start brainstorming sooner rather than later, and if your essay is still not where you want it after working on it for a while, make sure to check out why your essay may be really bad or downright awful.
 You should aim to wrap up your Common App essay no later than early August, which will give you plenty of time to draft and perfect your essays for Common Application supplements.

 Remember, if you want or need help with any part of your essay brainstorming and drafting, I’m here to help you.